rkbala/py-bot/README.md

 ### Installation

 Make sure you have Python installed (obviously).
-I recommend the Anaconda distribution, as it comes a lot of the mathematic, data science, and machine learning libraries used for artificial intelligence.
+I recommend the Anaconda distribution, as it comes a lot of the mathematics, data science, and machine learning libraries used for artificial intelligence.

 #### Cloning and Virtual Environment